materialdigital/dataportal_tutorial/README.md

 ![US3_1](./images/DataPortal_us3_1.png)

 The other way here is to click on "organizations" (right beside "Datasets"), select the organization for which you want to add a dataset ( and where you have at least "Editor" privileges).
-Then, under "Datasets you fond again the "Add dataset" button.
+Then, under "Datasets you find again the "Add dataset" button.
 ![US3_2](./images/DataPortal_us3_2.png)

-After clicking on the button, you are facing a form, where you may fill in various information regarding your data set.
+After clicking on the button, you are presented with a form, in which you may fill in various information regarding your data set.
 Note that mandatory information is marked with a red star.
-The associated field must be filled for successfully uploading your data.
+The associated fields must be filled for successfully uploading your data.
 In the following we will only cover a few important options offered here.

 #### General information
-A title, a description and some keywords for your data set.
+A title, keywords and a description of the datset need to be entered at this point.
-**The keywords will be associated with tags under which you can find the data set!**.
+**The keywords enetere here will be associated with tags under which you can find the data set!**.
 You will be provided with suggestions while typing.
 In case there is no matching existing tag, a new one will be created for you.
 ![US3_3](./images/DataPortal_us3_3.png)

 #### Correspondence
-Information regarding contact information, like an URI, mail address etc. for a contact person.
-You may add additional field when necessary.
+In this section information regarding contact information, like an URI, mail address etc. for a contact person is entered.
+You may add additional fields if necessary.
 ![US3_4](./images/DataPortal_us3_4.png)
 You can also add a *Publisher* and the *Creator* of the data set by filling similar fields.
 ![US3_5](./images/DataPortal_us3_5.png)